Slipped upper femoral epiphysis

 In all situations, especially when imaging children, the fewest number of radiographs, with the smallest exposed area is performed.
 Gonad protection is usually used in pelvic x-rays of children.
 However, there should always be one radiograph without the lead protection so that the entire pelvis is visualized.

-- AP only: a perceived concern about a risk of worsening a slip means that a frog-leg lateral is only performed if the orthopedic surgeon or radiologist agrees
+- AP only: a perceived concern about a risk of a worsening slip means that a frog-leg lateral is only performed if the orthopedic surgeon or radiologist agrees ref

 The slip that occurs is posterior and, to a lesser extent, medial.
 It is therefore is more easily seen on the frog-leg lateral view rather than the AP hip view.
 Because the epiphysis moves posteriorly, it appears smaller because of projectional factors.